 3. Meter Readings

-The Cooperative will read all of its single phase meters with its automatic meter reading system near the last day of each month.
+The Cooperative will read all of its single-phase meters with its automatic meter reading system near the last day of each month.
 Other types of meters will be read by an employee of the Cooperative near the last day of the month.

 E. Membership and Electric Service